Canada - Market OverviewCanada - Market Overview

 Watch other Export Market Destination videos.

-The United States and Canada enjoy the world’s largest and most comprehensive trading relationship that supports millions of jobs in each country, and constitutes a $1.4 trillion bilateral trade and investment relationship.
-Two-way trade in goods and services totaled nearly $680 billion in 2017, and bilateral investment stock reached nearly $817 billion.
-U.S. exports to Canada were $341 billion in 2017, or 15 percent of total U.S. exports.
+The United States and Canada enjoy the world’s largest and most comprehensive trading relationship that supports millions of jobs in each country and constitutes a $1.6 trillion bilateral trade and investment relationship.
+Canada and the United States trade 1.9 billion in goods and services daily.
+Two-way trade in goods and services totaled more than $725 billion in 2018, and bilateral investment stock reached nearly $915 billion.
+U.S. exports to Canada were nearly $365 billion in 2018, or 15 percent of total U.S. exports.
 Over 30 U.S. states rank Canada as their number one export market.
-In 2017, U.S. exports to Canada exceeded total U.S. exports to China, Japan, South Korea, and Singapore combined.
+In 2018, U.S. exports to Canada exceeded total U.S. exports to China, Japan, South Korea, and Singapore combined.
 Whether your company is a first-time or seasoned exporter, Canada should be a key component of your company’s export growth strategy.
-Just as Canada is a priority marked for the United States, the U.S. market is of great significance to the Canadian economy.
-Approximately 75 percent of Canada’s exports are imported by the United States, and 23 U.S. states name Canada as their number one source of imports.
-Additionally, nearly 19 percent of Canada’s GDP results from sales of goods exported into the United States.
+Just as Canada is a priority market for the United States, the U.S. market is of great significance to the Canadian economy.

-U.S. exports of services to Canada were valued at $58.7 billion in 2017, 8.8 percent ($4.8 billion) more than 2016, and 37.6 percent greater than 2007 levels.
-Leading services exports from the United States to Canada were in the travel, intellectual property (computer software, audio visual), and professional and management services sectors.
+U.S. exports of services to Canada were valued at $61.8 billion in 2018 (latest data available).
+Sales of services in Canada by majority U.S.-owned affiliates were $117.2 billion 2016 (latest data available).
 For travel, approximately 380,000 people cross between the countries every day by all modes of transport.
-American travelers made 14 million trips to Canada in 2016, spending nearly $9 billion, and Canadian travelers made 19.3 million trips to the United States, spending nearly $19.1 billion.
+American travelers made 14 million trips to Canada in 2018, spending nearly $10 billion, and Canadian travelers made 21 million trips to the United States, spending nearly $22 billion.
 In fact, the United States is the top international tourism destination for Canadian travelers.
-In addition to travel and tourism, education remains a top service export sector in the bilateral trade relationship: 27,000 Canadian students attended U.S. schools in the 2016-17 academic year, and almost 12,000 American students studied in Canada in 2015-16.
+In addition to travel and tourism, education remains a top service export sector in the bilateral trade relationship: 25,909 Canadian students attended U.S. schools in the 2017-18 academic year.

 In most industry sectors, Canada is a highly receptive, open, and transparent market for U.S. products and services, with Canadians spending more than 60 percent of their disposable income on U.S. goods and services.
 The nations share a similar lifestyle, engendering a certain level of cultural familiarity; Americans and Canadians "speak" the same language, literally and figuratively.
 Canada’s two official languages are English and French; however, English is almost universally spoken.